nerfstudio-project/nerfstudio/docs/tutorials/data/choosing_dataset.md

 #### Specifying dataset

 The dataset path and type is specified in the model config.
 Both `dataset_inputs_train` and a `dataset_inputs_eval` need to be set.
+For each, the config requires you to set the
 You can see `configs/graph_default.yaml` for more details on what a full config would look like.

 ```yaml
 data: